 On Annanuna website the video motion is right-to-left.
 Headings are on the right.
 Illustrations are ideally chosen.
 A sight for sore eyes:)

 But look at the other page of this site.
 Here, according to the rules, icons indicating the direction should be reflected.
-And the logos at the bottom of the page move from left to right, but it should be the other way around.
+And the logos at the bottom of the page move from left to right, but in right-to-left languages localization it should be the other way around.

-While working on the project, we wondered where to put the percent sign arose.
+While working on the Hebrew app design, we wondered where to put the percent sign.
 The correct answer you can see in the picture:

 Image from tzina.space